Francisco S. Carvajal: Biography

 During his month-long presidential term, he oversaw the transfer of power to Venustiano Carranza and his Constitutionalist Army under the terms of the Teoloyucan Treaties.
-Carvajal left office on August 13, 1914; Carranza gained de facto control of the executive the following year, despite not being formally elected to the Presidency until 1917.
+Carvajal left control of Mexico City in the hands of General Eduardo Iturbide, the governor of the Federal District, and on the morning of 13 August, he fled the city for Veracruz to leave the country.
+Carranza gained de facto control of the executive the following year, despite not being formally elected to the Presidency until 1917.

 Carvajal left for the United States.
 In New Orleans, he met and married Louise Martin.
 They had one child, Francisco Carvajal, on October 19, 1918.
 He returned to Mexico City in 1922 to take up his legal profession again and died there on September 20, 1932.
+He was buried in the Panteón Francés.